SpartanTan/get-started/README.md

 # get-started
-The first github test.
+The first github test.\n
-This is the first commit.
+This is the first commit.\n
-This is the second test.
+This is the second test.\n
+ttt